Svito-zar/Svito-zar.github.io/index.md

 <br>
 ### **News**
+* <strong>Feb 2021:</strong> Our paper [A Framework for Integrating Gesture Generation Models into Interactive Conversational Agents](https://arxiv.org/abs/2102.12302) was accepted to the 20th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2021).
 * <strong>Feb 2021:</strong> [Synced](https://syncedreview.com/) wrote an article about [Gesticulator](https://svito-zar.github.io/gesticulator/), which you can access under [this link](https://syncedreview.com/2021/02/10/icmi-2020-best-paper-gesticulator-a-framework-for-semantically-aware-speech-driven-gesture-generation/)
 * <strong>Jan 2021:</strong> Our paper [Moving fast and slow: Analysis of representations and post-processing in speech-driven automatic gesture generation](https://www.tandfonline.com/doi/full/10.1080/10447318.2021.1883883) got accepted to the International Journal of Human-Computer Interaction.
 * <strong>Dec 2020:</strong> Our paper [A large, crowdsourced evaluation of gesture generation systems on common data: The GENEA Challenge 2020](https://arxiv.org/abs/2102.11617) was accepted to IUI 2021 conference.